dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-WAVE-5-TANDOOR.md

    ```
 2. **Access Web Application & Test SSO**:
    Navigate to [https://tandoor.indigo.dalmura.cloud/](https://tandoor.indigo.dalmura.cloud/).
 You should see an **Authentik** login button.
 Clicking it will redirect to Authentik for single sign-on and automatically create and link your user space in Tandoor.

+There is a break-glass setup by navigating to: https://tandoor.indigo.dalmura.cloud/accounts/login/?form=1

+You will be able to log in as the initially configured admin account.